gcanti/fp-ts/docs/modules/ReaderTask.ts.md

 ## ~~readerTaskSeq~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `RT.Functor` instead of `RT.readerTaskSeq` (where `RT` is from `import RT from 'fp-ts/ReaderTask'`)

 **Signature**